brohrer/ziptie/README.md

 For the authoritative source, I've [liberally commented the code](https://gitlab.com/brohrer/ziptie/-/blob/main/ziptie/algo.py).
 Here's a summary of the high points.

-### Fuzzy categorical data
+### Fuzzy data

 There is a non-standard funnel all the data has to pass through before a Ziptie can start working with it.
-It has to be converted to [fuzzy categorical data](https://e2eml.school/fuzzy_categoricals).
+It has to be converted to fuzzy variables.
-Every sensor needs to be converted to a collection channels whose values vary between zero and one.
+Every sensor needs to be converted to a collection categories whose values vary between zero and one.

 For pixels this is fairly natural.
 When scaled to [0, 1], a pixel's value *v* is a fuzzy categorical variable representing the BRIGHT state.